Find synonyms Find exact match

 Frontal fibrosing alopecia — FFA is characterized by the development of frontotemporal loss of both terminal and vellus hairs.
-Hair loss occurs in a band-like distribution that is usually 1 to 8 cm in diameter (picture 2) [16,22].
-Typically, a small number of isolated hairs are spared within the band of alopecia, a finding that has been referred to as the “lonely hair sign” .
-Similar to classic LPP, erythematous and hyperkeratotic follicles are often present at the periphery of areas of alopecia.
+Hair loss occurs in a band-like distribution that is usually 1 to 8 cm in diameter (picture 2) [18,24].
+Often, a small number of isolated hairs are spared within the band of alopecia, a finding that has been referred to as the “lonely hair sign” [7,25].
+Similar to classic LPP, erythematous and hyperkeratotic follicles are often found at the periphery of areas of alopecia.
 Pruritus or trichodynia may be present .

 Graham-Little-Piccardi-Lasseur syndrome — GLPLS has three clinical components :